AndrewAday/ChunityDocs/docs.md

   - TODO: ge, how does `setChuck<type>()` behave in Chuck native?
 - `GetInt()`
   - registers callback fn with chuck through appropriate DLL fn.
 (I believe) chuck native code will then call this callback, passing the current value of `variableName`
+  - from NIME paper: "The get operation requires the use of a callback because the embedding host often runs on a different thread than the audio thread"
 - TODO: whats the difference between IntCallback and NamedIntCallback?
 When do we use NamedCallbacks? on Chunity examples page, seems we do not use named callback, the callback fn only takes 1 param: the new value of the var in question e.g. `void MyGetIntCallbackFunction( long newValue )`
+- TODO: event handling
 - Awake()
   - assign chuckMainInstance
   - assign AudioSource